26Bhupesh/DAA/README.md

 # DAA
-All the work done during DAA (Desing and Analysis of Algorithm) practicals in college
+All the practicals done during DAA (Desing and Analysis of Algorithm) practicals in college